-- The problem whether an GOTO program halts with a given input is undecidable. - The problem whether an GOTO program computes a specific function (here $c_0^{(1)}$) is undecidable.

-- The problem whether two GOTO programs and are semantically equivalent, i.e., exhibit the same input-output behaviour, is undecidable. - The problem whether an GOTO program halts for a specific input is undecidable. - The problem whether an GOTO program always halts is undecidable.
+- The problem whether an GOTO program halts with a given input is undecidable. - The problem whether an GOTO program computes a specific function (here $c_0^{(1)}$ ) is undecidable. - The problem whether two GOTO programs and are semantically equivalent, i.e., exhibit the same input-output behaviour, is undecidable. - The problem whether an GOTO program halts for a specific input is undecidable. - The problem whether an GOTO program always halts is undecidable.

 These undecidability results refer to the input-output behaviour or the semantics of GOTO programs.
-The following result (1953) due to Henry Gordon Rice (born 1920) is a milestone in computability theory.
-It states that for any non-trivial property of partial recursive functions, there is no general and effective method to decide whether a partial recursive function has this property or not.
+The following result of Henry Gordon Rice (born 1920) is a milestone in computability theory.
+It states that for any non-trivial property of partial recursive functions, there is no general and effective method to decide whether an algorithm computes a partial recursive function with that property.
 Here a property of partial recursive functions is called trivial if it holds for all partial recursive functions or for none of them.

-Theorem 7.9 (Rice).
-Let A be a class of monadic partial recursive functions given by a non-trivial monadic predicate P; i.e., $A = \{\phi_x \mid P(x)\}$.
-Then the corresponding index set is undecidable.
+Theorem 7.9.
+(Rice, 1953) If A is a proper subclass of monadic partial recursive functions, the corresponding index set is undecidable.

-$$\operatorname{prog}(\mathcal{A}) = \{ x \in \mathbb{N}0 \mid \phi_x \in \mathcal{A} \} \tag{7.19}$$
+$$\operatorname{prog}(\mathcal{A}) = \{ x \in \mathbb{N}0 \mid \phi_x \in \mathcal{A} \}$$ (7.19)